airlock-presales/airlock-iam-helm-chart/README.md

 Also note, the chart is work in progress.
 Not all features and possible configurations have been tested and the structure of the configuration parameters may always change.

+## WHo is this for?

+This Helm chart is for anybody who is tasked with bringing up a running, ready-to-use (or at least ready-to-configure) instance of Airlock IAM on a Kubernetes/OpenShift cluster.
+This encompasses proof-of-concepts, test and production instances.

 ## Cluster requirements

 The Kubernetes cluster must comply with the following requirements: